Quality Assurance for Mobile Apps: Why Testing Is Not Optional (2026)

 App Store Rejection

 Apple rejects 40% of apps on first submission.
-Our QA process checks all Apple and Google review guidelines before submission, giving our apps a 95%+ first-submission approval rate.
+The most common reasons: crashes, broken functionality, misleading descriptions, and privacy issues.
+Our QA process specifically checks all Apple and Google review guidelines before submission, giving our apps a 95%+ first-submission approval rate.

 What You Should Ask Any Development Agency